Healthcare Management

 Activities and publications:

-Since February 2011, the group has been working at a steady pace, with more than twenty researchers contributing to the momentum of the research area.
+Since February 2011, the group has been working at a steady pace, with more than twenty researchers contributing to the research area’s momentum.

-Most of the disciplinary fields of management sciences are represented through the active participation of MRM researchers: accounting and management control, human resources management, marketing, information systems, etc.
+Most of the disciplines within the field of management sciences are represented here through the active participation of MRM researchers: accounting and management control, human resources management, marketing, information systems, etc.

-In addition to MRM management researchers, the group includes economists and doctors.
-In particular, the group welcomes researchers from a medical research laboratory and the Medical Information Department of Montpellier University Hospital.
-The cross-disciplinary theme of health is therefore part of a transdisciplinary dialogue within and around management sciences on contemporary health issues and challenges.
+In addition to MRM management researchers, the group includes economists and physicians.
+In particular, the group welcomes researchers from a medical research laboratory and the Department of Medical Information at the Montpellier University Hospital.
+Thus, the cross-cutting health research theme is part of a transdisciplinary dialogue within and around the management sciences, addressing contemporary health issues and challenges.

-Close ties have been established with the Montpellier Health Law Center, particularly in the context of research into obesity issues.
-The health group works closely with biology and health laboratories and with the Research Department of Montpellier University Hospital.
+Close ties have been established with the Montpellier Center for Health Law, particularly in connection with research on obesity.
+The health group works closely with biology and health laboratories, as well as with the Research Department of the Montpellier University Hospital

-This desire to establish roots in a regional competitiveness cluster has led researchers in the health field to forge closer ties with local economic and social stakeholders.
-To this end, close collaboration with the Medical Information Department of the Montpellier University Hospital is already underway in the form of participation in joint research meetings.
+This commitment to becoming an integral part of a regional competitiveness cluster is leading researchers in the health research cluster to forge closer ties with local economic and social stakeholders.
+To this end, a close collaboration with the Medical Information Department of the Montpellier Regional University Hospital (CRHU) is already underway, taking the form of participation in joint research meetings.
 Collaborations with the Regional Health Agency are currently being established.